exasol/transformers-extension/doc/user_guide/user_guide.md

 The extension provides two types of UDFs:

-* DownloaderUDF :  It is responsible to download the specified pre-defined model into the Exasol BucketFS.
+* DownloaderUDF :  It is responsible for downloading a specified pre-defined model into the Exasol BucketFS.
 * Prediction UDFs: These are a group of UDFs for each supported task.
-Each of them uses the downloaded pre-trained model and perform prediction.
+Each of them uses the downloaded pre-trained model and performs prediction.
 These are the supported tasks:
    1. Sequence Classification for Single Text
    2. Sequence Classification for Text Pair
    3. Question Answering